-The Grants Management and Communications Manager is responsible for ensuring compliance with general donor regulations, grant specific requirements and IMC policies and procedures.
+The Grants and Communication Manager is responsible for ensuring compliance with general donor regulations, grant specific requirements and IMC policies and procedures.
 Additionally, this position will ensure that all information and data collected from the field is compiled, documented, analyzed and reported in a results-based and timely manner for International Medical Corps DRC mission internal purposes and as per donor requirements.
-The position is also responsible to develop high- quality communication products, highlighting IMC program activities for external audiences.
+The position is also responsible to develop high- quality communication products, highlighting IMC program activities for external audit.

 - Under the supervision of the Country Director and in close collaboration with the M&E Coordinator, ensure timely compilation of program and project data to comply with internal, donor, and sector coordination reporting requirements by deadline;